-Rather than research that simply clarifies the cause of dysfunction or the pathophysiology of an age-related disease in a single organ, we think it is more important to investigate the essence of aging and thereby elucidate the fundamental breakdowns and changes in complex mechanisms that result in disease onset in various organs and tissues in the body.
-We therefore invite research proposals that will help provide an integrated understanding of pathophysiology and will generate new concepts and ideas that contribute to the prevention and treatment of disease.
+Rather than research that simply clarifies the cause of dysfunction or the pathophysiology of an age-related disease in a single organ, we think it is more important to investigate the essence of aging and thereby elucidate the fundamental breakdowns in mechanisms and changes due to aging that result in disease onset.
+We therefore invite research proposals that will help provide an integrated understanding of pathophysiology based on new concepts and ideas that will contribute to the prevention and treatment of disease.
 In this R&D area, we aim to promote mutual technological guidance, experimental materials exchange, or information sharing between researchers to create a lively area that fosters joint research.